Tom James (Wyoming politician)

-Tom James is an American politician and surface miner serving as a member of the Wyoming Senate from the 13th district, which includes Sweetwater County.
+Tom James is an American politician and surface miner who served as a member of the Wyoming Senate from the 13th district, which includes Sweetwater County.

 Career

 Prior to entering politics, James worked as a surface miner for Ciner Wyoming and a switchman for the Union Pacific Railroad.
 From 2012 to 2018, James served as a welder and machinist in the Oregon Army National Guard.
 James took office on January 7, 2019 after defeating Democratic incumbent John Hastert in the 2018 general election.